particle-iot/docs/src/content/reference/device-os/firmware.md

   - `INPUT_PULLUP` digital input with a pull-up resistor to 3V3
   - `INPUT_PULLDOWN` digital input with a pull-down to GND
   - `OUTPUT` an output (push-pull)
   - `OUTPUT_OPEN_DRAIN` an open-drain or open-collector output.
 HIGH (1) leaves the output in high impedance state, LOW (0) pulls the output low.
 Typically used with an external pull-up resistor to allow any of multiple devices to set the value low safely.
+  - `PIN_MODE_NONE` disconnects the GPIO from the MCU.

 You do not need to set the `pinMode()` to read an analog value using [`analogRead`](#analogread-adc-) as the pin will automatically be set to the correct mode when analogRead is called.